Satan: Truth vs. Myth

 There is only One Man, One God, and One Truth.
 Let us begin.

-The Awful Truth is available in our Bookstore.
+The Awful Truth, for those who dare to know, is available in our Bookstore.